Cathay Pacific fleet: Special liveries

-Fleet history
+Former fleet

 Since its inception in 1946, the Cathay Pacific fleet has operated many types of aircraft.
 The first two aircraft were two World War II surplus Douglas DC-3s, named Betsy and Niki.
 Betsy (registration VR-HDB), the first aircraft for Cathay Pacific, is now a permanent exhibit in the Hong Kong Science Museum.
 Niki was lost, but a similar DC-3 was purchased as a replacement.
 It was refurbished and repainted by the airline's engineering department and maintenance provider, Hong Kong Aircraft Engineering Company, and it now wears the second Cathay Pacific livery from the late 1940s.
 This aircraft is now on public view in the car park outside the Flight Training Center of Cathay City.
-Cathay Pacific was at one time, the largest operator of the Lockheed L-1011 outside of the United States with a fleet of 19 (Delta Air Lines in the U.S was the largest with 71) before being replaced by the Airbus A330-342s in 1996.
+Cathay Pacific was at one time the largest operator of the Lockheed L-1011 outside of the United States, with a fleet of 19 (Delta Air Lines in the U.S. was the largest, with 71), before being replaced by the Airbus A330-342s in 1996.